 Distilled White Vinegar │ Water │ Butter Knife │ Baking soda │ Terry Cloth/Sponge │Mild dish detergent

-Mix together 1⁄2 cup of cold water with 1⁄2 cup of distilled white vinegar.
-Combine the ingredients.
-You can make more if the stain is larger Just be sure to use a ratio of 1 part vinegar to 1 part water.
+Mix 1⁄2 cup of cold water with 1⁄2 cup of distilled white vinegar.
+Make more if the stain is quite large but, make sure the ratio of the water to the white vinegar is equal.

-Make a paste with 3 parts baking soda to a part vinegar.
-Add baking soda to a container of your choice.
-Next, add in your distilled white vinegar, stirring as you pour.
-Mix the ingredients into a paste.
+Second, add in your distilled white vinegar, stirring as you pour.
+Then, mix the ingredients into a paste.

 Spread the paste onto the stain with a butter knife.
-Avoid rubbing the paste into the rug.
+Here, you should avoid rubbing the paste into the rug.
 Instead, try to spread it over the surface of your rug.
 Once you’ve covered the stain with a layer of the paste, let it sit for a few minutes.

 Press the paste into the rug with a cloth or sponge.
-Dab the rug with firm but gentle pressure.
+Then, dab the rug with firm but gentle pressure.
 Don’t scrub it in, as this could push the tea stain deeper into the fibers.

 Use a dry towel to remove any excess paste.
-Once you feel like that the stained area has been saturated, you can lift away the remaining cleaning paste.
-Remove the paste by scraping it towards the center of the stain.
+After that, when you feel like the stained area has been saturated, you can lift away the remaining cleaning paste.
+Next, remove the paste by scraping it towards the center of the stain.

 Now use your vinegar and water mixture on the stain.
-Being sure to add the mixture, a little at a time to the area.
-Use enough so that you get a response from the vinegar mixture as it reacts with the baking soda on the carpet.
+Now, you better add the mixture a little at a time to the area.
+Meanwhile, Use enough to observe a reaction from the vinegar mixture as it reacts with the baking soda on the carpet.

 Clean up the excess liquid.
 As the vinegar fizzes, use a clean cloth or sponge to dab the stain and soak up the vinegar and tea.
-If you need to, add more vinegar and water and keep blotting until the stain is gone and your cloth comes away clean.
+If necessary, add more vinegar and water.
+Then, keep blotting until the stain is gone and your cloth comes away clean.

-Now rinse the rug with cold water, then dry the area.
+Now rinse the rug with cold water, and dry the area.
 Once the rug has air-dried, vacuum it thoroughly.